Lordy2022/Lordy2022/README.md

 🌐 Explore my software portfolio: kylelord.vercel.app

 🔍 Background: Experienced in media production and proficient in using Adobe Premiere Pro for video editing.
 I have past experience in sales/recruitment positions and can implement various sales techniques.
-I also have experience implementing digital marketing strategies.
+I also have experience implementing digital marketing strategies such as copywriting, social media management, and online content creation.

 💡 USP: With a degree in media, I possess a versatile skill set that extends beyond creative communication and video production to encompass cybersecurity, software development, and service desk support.
 Leveraging my technical knowledge, I effectively communicate complex concepts to end users.
 My ability to navigate diverse domains makes me a valuable asset in dynamic team environments, where I can contribute effectively across interdisciplinary projects.